vmware-tanzu-learning/calatrava-tap-workshop/workshop/content/01-workshop-overview.md

 The workshop should take less than an hour, and will expire after 120 minutes.
+You can see how much time is remaining by the timer at the top right of the screen.
-When 75% of the time has elapsed the timer at the top right will turn red and you can click on it to extend the workshop.
+If you need longer to complete the workshop, once 75% of the time has elapsed the timer will turn red and you can click on it to extend your session.